SlateFoundation/opened.js/SIGNED-SERVER-REQUEST.md

 In the above example, we return the generated signed server request embedded into the [page that is rendered](signing_server_examples/ruby/views/login_and_query.erb).
 After that, the signed secure request can be used to login your authenticated user to the OpenEd system.

-### Using the signed server request to associate user the the school
+### Using the signed server request to associate user with their school

 Optionally, you can associate the authenticated user with their particular school using school's [NCES_ID](http://nces.ed.gov/globallocator/).
 You can do that by providing school's NCES_ID as a parameter in the signed server request's envelope: